ridwanzal/snort_alert_counter/README.md

 How to use
 * First open the script
-GLOBAL PATH OF LOG FILE
-example
+* Set the path of the alert file *example
 ```
 file=/var/log/snort/alert
 ```
-* set the path where the alert file is
 * execute the program